Statement Of Client Rights

 3. You are entitled to your lawyer’s independent professional judgment and undivided loyalty uncompromised by conflicts of interest.

-5. You are entitled to have your questions and concerns addressed in a prompt manner and to have your telephone calls returned promptly.
+5. You are entitled to have your questions and concerns addressed and your telephone calls returned promptly.

 6. You are entitled to be kept informed as to the status of your matter and to request and receive copies of papers.
 You are entitled to sufficient information to allow you to participate meaningfully in the development of your matter.

-7. You are entitled to have your legitimate objectives respected by your attorney, including whether or not to settle your matter (court approval of a settlement is required in some matters).
+7. You are entitled to have your legitimate objectives respected by your attorney, including whether to settle your matter (court approval of a settlement is required in some matters).

 8. You have the right to privacy in your dealings with your lawyer and to have your secrets and confidences preserved to the extent permitted by law.